ACDguide/BigData/BigData/tools/tools-python2.md

     h5netcdf is an interface for the netCDF4 file-format that reads and writes local or remote HDF5 files directly via h5py or h5pyd, without need for netCDF4.
 It can be faster than the latter depending on the actual file structure (any example??)

 [Zarr](https://zarr.readthedocs.io/en/stable)
-    zarr is a relatively new format to store chunked, compressed, N-dimensional arrays, optimised for cloud data access
+    Zarr is a relatively new format to store chunked, compressed, N-dimensional arrays, optimised for cloud data access

 [cfgrib](https://github.com/ecmwf/cfgrib)
     cfgrib is a python interface to [ecCodes](https://confluence.ecmwf.int/display/ECC), a set of tools for decoding and encoding grib1 and grib2 files. ecCodes replaced the grib-api.
 Cfgrib allows to open a grib file with xarray and iris.